dwwe2017/teamspeak-interface/index.md

 **Features and Description (Main System)**

-The Teamspeak interface is the ideal solution for anyone who wants to have their TeaSpeak or Teamspeak 3 server under control via the web.
+The Tea(m)speak Interface (TSI) is the ideal solution for anyone who wants to have their TeaSpeak or Teamspeak 3 server under control via the web.
 Whether for personal use, for example, to grant limited access to members of the Guild or as a professional hoster to provide the customer with an exclusive service, the TSI is designed and suitable for all areas.
-The licensing system is also based on the factor of value in terms of pricing in order to make it affordable for every user type.
+By default, the TSI is available in the following languages: *German, English, French, Spanish, Italian, Norwegian and Russian*.

 **The following features are available right from the start with a basic license:**